patrick-llgc/Learning-Deep-Learning/paper_notes/gpt4.md

 #### Notes
 - How is predicting large-scale training performance useful?
 Maybe it is necessary for budgeting, in order to reach a certain KPI goal?
 Although loss scales more smoothly, it is not easy to connect loss to KPI.
+- The paper listed interesting org chart of OpenAI.
+Please refer to [this note](../openai_orgchart/README.md) for further details.